prisma/prisma/TESTING.md

 2. Run `pnpm install` again to propagate the new engines.

+### On CI

+For open pull request, can also add `/engine-branch branchName` command into PR body and re-run the pipeline.
+Engine from corresponding branch will be checked out and built before running any tests on CI.

 ## CI - Continuous Integration

 By creating a Pull Request the following pipelines will be triggered